silverstripe/cwp/docs/en/01_Working_with_projects/05_Customising_the_starter_theme.md

 ## Sass and Javascript

-The starter theme is build using Bootstrap's Sass source code to compile a customised version of Bootstrap, where colours, margins, paddings etc are modified and recompiled within the context of the rest of Bootstrap's source code.
+The CWP Starter theme is build using Bootstrap's Sass source code to compile a customised version of Bootstrap, where colours, margins, paddings etc are modified and recompiled within the context of the rest of Bootstrap's source code.

 We've added very little CSS and JS to the core Bootstrap 3 feature set, but that which we have added is neatly packaged in the theme folder.
 The files are built using a build chain abstraction, called [Laravel Mix](https://laravel.com/docs/5.4/mix).
 It uses [Webpack](https://webpack.github.io) to convert, combine, minify and improve the quality of CSS and JS files.